 Whale shark tourism needs to be properly managed to protect both the species and the tourism industry, which is important for the local economy.

-Whale Shark Diaries contributes to global research, collecting vital data necessary to gaining a better understanding of the whale sharks of the Gulf of California (aka – the Sea of Cortez) and elsewhere.
+Whale Shark Diaries contributes to global research, collecting vital data necessary to gaining a better understanding of the whale sharks of the Gulf of California (aka – the Sea of Cortez) and in the Mexican Atlantic / Caribbean.

 Whale Shark Diaries is seeking individuals to join our team as conservation interns.
 You’ll be given a unique opportunity to gain a basic grounding of the work of conservation biologists working for the conservation and protection of whale sharks in the Gulf of California / Sea of Cortez in Mexico.